 User reviews

-Despite its restrictions, the NFL app earned 4.1 stars in the Google Play Store with almost a quarter million people rating it 5-stars.
-Some useful tips from the reviews: the ads inserted before videos get repetitive – especially on the six second highlight clips – and the live streams are delayed several minutes from the broadcast.
+Despite its restrictions, the NFL app earned 3.5 stars in the Google Play Store with over 100 million downloads.
+Some useful tips from the reviews: the ads inserted before videos get repetitive - especially on the six second highlight clips - and the live streams are delayed several minutes from the broadcast.

 English Football League iFollow